-Actual legal hunting hours for furbearers (one-half hour before sunrise to one-half hour after sunset) for Time Zone A are printed in the table.
-To determine the opening (a.m.) or closing (p.m.) time in another time zone, add the minutes shown on the map for that zone to the time from the Time Zone A hunting hours table.
-The hunting hours listed in the table reflect Eastern Time, adjusted for daylight saving time.
+Legal hunting hours for furbearers (one-half hour before sunrise to one-half hour after sunset) for Zone A are printed in the table.
+To determine the opening (a.m.) or closing (p.m.) time in another zone, add the minutes shown on the map for the zone to the time from the Zone A hunting hours table.
+The hunting hours listed in the table reflect Eastern Time, adjusted for daylight saving time where appropriate.
 If you are hunting in Gogebic, Iron, Dickinson or Menominee counties (Central Time), you must make an additional adjustment to the printed time by subtracting one hour.